John J. Pettus: Later life

-Ineligible under the Mississippi Constitution to run for a third term, Pettus became a colonel in the state militia.
-In September 1865, he took the oath of allegiance to the United States but failed on three separate occasions to receive a presidential pardon.
-After the war, he relocated to Pulaski County (present-day Lonoke County, Arkansas.
+Ineligible under the Mississippi Constitution to run for a third term, Pettus left office in November 1863 and became a colonel in the State Troops, assigned to recruiting duties at Grenada and Macon.
+After the Confederate defeat, he took the oath of allegiance to the United States in September 1865, but failed on three separate occasions to receive a presidential pardon.
+Fearing prosecution as a traitor to the United States, he fled to Pulaski County (present-day Lonoke County, Arkansas) to avoid capture.
 Pettus died on January 25, 1867, of pneumonia and is buried in the Flat Bayou Cemetery, Jefferson County, Arkansas.